surenayreb/AdProject/README.md

 6. dotnet run

 -----------------------------

 React-App installation

-Install node-js from https://nodejs.org/en/ (version 14.18.1)
+-Install node-js from https://nodejs.org/en/ (version 14.18.1)

-open cmd prompt in open cmd prompt in [Repository]/Project/front Folder (Where belongs package.json) run following commands:
+-Open cmd prompt in open cmd prompt in [Repository]/Project/front Folder (Where belongs package.json)

+-Run following commands:

 1. npm intall
 2. npm start

+Hope you will like it :)